gas1121/JapanCinemaStatusSpider/README.md

 - [ ] Add support for windows docker
 - [ ] Add support for Appveyor and TravisCI
 - [ ] Add redis as cache
-- [ ] Handle database when crawling multiple companies
+- [ ] Handle database when crawling multiple companies and times
-- [ ] Use json api instead of spider
+- [x] Use json api instead of html page directly
+- [ ] run multiple time to ensure all record is crawled